-While distress may be mild at first, CVST produces unrelenting pain that does not ease, said Dr. Mark Crowther, a member of the American Society of Hematology who is an expert in CVST.
+While distress may be mild at first, these rare clots produce unrelenting pain that does not ease, said Dr. Mark Crowther, a member of the American Society of Hematology.

 “It gets worse.
 It’s not pain that gets better by itself,” said Crowther, who chairs the department of medicine at McMaster University in Ontario, Canada.

-While CVST is not a stroke, people can experience strokelike difficulty speaking or moving an arm or leg, he added.
+While not a stroke, people can experience strokelike difficulty speaking or moving an arm or leg, he added.